cran/superml/README.md

 Description
 -----------

 In superml, every machine learning algorithm is called as a `trainer`.
-Following is the list of trainers available as of today:
+Following is the list of trainers available as of today:<br/>

--   LMTrainer: used to train linear, logistic, ridge, lasso models)
+-   LMTrainer: used to train linear, logistic, ridge, lasso models
+-   KNNTrainer: K-Nearest Neighbour Models
+-   KMeansTrainer: KMeans Model
+-   NBTrainer: Naive Baiyes Model
+-   SVMTrainer: SVM Model
 -   RFTrainer: Random Forest Model
--   KNNTrainer: K-Nearest Neighbour Model
--   KMeansTrainer: KMeans Model
 -   XGBTrainer: XGBoost Model

 In addition, there are other useful functions to support modeling tasks such as: